 Mistakes are unpredictable and there is simply no way to know what can go wrong, from a DIY point of view.
 The value of the time and energy you’re going to invest, only you can tell, and only you can define if it’s worth it or not.

-They know what they are doing, they have done it a thousand times.
-They have worked on several different projects, with several different conditions and have probably dealt with many unforeseen consequences.
+Short and simple, hiring professionals to do the installation is always the best choice.
+They know what they are doing, they have done it a thousand times – they have worked on several projects, with different conditions, and have probably dealt with many unforeseen consequences.

 The best part is that they work at a fixed price, so you will always know how much you’re paying for the installation with the reassurance that, in the end, you will have a job well done.